HOW CAN DRIVING CONDITIONS AFFECT MY TRANSMISSION?

 Why does transmission repair cost so much?

-All of this culminates in one fact, which is that while transmission repairs might be costly no other repair has a greater value for your money.
+All of this culminates in one fact, which is that while a transmission repair might be costly no other repair has a greater value for your money.